MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

    ![update item configuration](../includes/media/parallel-modern-approvals/add-an-action-2-step.png)

 1. Use the steps provided previously to send an email that summarizes the results of each approval.
 Send this email to the employee who requested vacation.
-Your card may resemble this image:
+Your card may resemble this example:

    ![update item configuration](./media/parallel-modern-approvals/final-email-card.png)

-   Note: This email is sent after each approver gives their decision.

-## Learn more about modern approval
+## Learn more about modern approvals

 [Introduction to modern approvals](./modern-approvals.md)